 Watercolour paint consists of pigments suspended in water, which gives the paint a translucent effect.
 Watercolour artists often paint on paper, exploring the transparency of the paint and leaving sections unpainted to highlight certain areas of the paper.
 It is celebrated for its natural, luminous qualities and has been favoured by renowned artists such as Turner and Blake.

 Watercolour Painting is an ancient technique that can be dated to early cave paintings and Egyptian times, but its popularity truly began in the Renaissance.
-In the German school, the Renaissance painter Albrecht Dürer was a keen watercolourist, while other early explorations of watercolour can be found in the paintings of Van Dyck, Claude Lorrain, and many Dutch and Flemish artist.
-But for the most part watercolour was used for sketches and preliminary drawings, and was the medium of choice for botanical artists.
-They were skilled watercolourists who contributed to the increasing popularity of the medium.
+In the German school, the Renaissance painter Albrecht Dürer was a keen watercolourist, while other early explorations of the medium can be found in the paintings of Van Dyck, Claude Lorrain, and many Dutch and Flemish artist.
+For the most part, however, watercolour was used for sketches and preliminary drawings, and was the medium of choice for botanical artists.
+Indeed, such artists were masters of the technique, and contributed to the increasing popularity of the medium.
 In fact, watercolour paint’s bright and vivid pigment means that it is still used for wildlife illustration and museum painting today.

 In the 18th century, watercolour’s popularity spread, particularly in England.
-Watercolour painting was often taught as part of an exemplary education and it was in demand for map-making and other technical drawing.
-Watercolour artists were often invited on geological and archaeological expeditions, and watercolour’s use in topographical paintings and travel scenes means that it is heavily connected to the landscape painting tradition today.
+The art form was often taught as part of an exemplary education and it was in demand for map-making and other technical drawing.
+Watercolour artists were often invited on geological and archaeological expeditions, and its use in topographical paintings and travel scenes means that it is heavily connected to the landscape painting tradition today.

 There were three pioneers who established watercolour as a distinguished medium in England: Sandby (often called the father of English watercolour), Girtin, and Joseph Mallord William Turner.
 Turner is one of the most celebrated English painters in art history, and it was his watercolour landscape paintings that captured the imagination of English society.
 He pioneered the technique of large washes of colours, followed by painting details, that allowed him to become incredibly successful in his own lifetime.

-Watercolour continued to be a popular medium in the 20th century; Wassily Kandinsky, Paul Klee and Emil Nolde all shaped modern art and created important paintings in watercolour.
+Watercolour continued to be a popular medium in the 20th century; Wassily Kandinsky, Paul Klee and Emil Nolde all shaped modern art and created important paintings in the medium.
 In America, celebrated artists who used watercolour include Georgia O’Keeffe, Charles Burchfield, Charles Demuth and Edward Hopper.
-Some America watercolour painting imitated European Impressionism and post-Impressionism, but individuals also developed their own unique style when painting in watercolour.
+Some American watercolour painting imitated European Impressionism and post-Impressionism, but individuals also developed their own unique style.

 With the rise of abstract expressionism and the invention of new media, watercolour’s popularity did decline, but it was still widely used by renowned artists like Gerhard Richter and Anselm Kiefer, and they remain popular with art enthusiasts and contemporary artists today.